Both Ranveer and Arjun are great actors: Priyanka Chopra

 Before the release of her film on Mary Kom, Priyanka Chopra is full of energy and opinions.
-She speaks of chemistry, singing and her offbeat choices
+Actress talks about her 'Gunday' co-stars, her offbeat choices and more in a candid chat

 You went all out to play a cabaret dancer in Gunday.
 Tell us something about that.